 How to take oral rehydration salts

-If you (or your child) are unable to drink the full dose needed, all at one go, try drinking it in small sips over a longer time period.
+If you (or your child) are unable to drink the full dose needed all at one go, try drinking it in small sips over a longer time period.
 It may help to use a straw or to chill the solution.

 - If your child is sick more than 30 minutes after drinking the oral rehydration salts, you do not need to give them again until they have their next runny poo.

 - You should only use water to mix with the oral rehydration salts; do not use milk or juice and never add extra sugar or salt.
-This is because the rehydration salts contain the right mix of water and salts to help the body best.
+This is because the rehydration salts contain the right mix of sugar and salts to help the body best.